Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The “inseparable” friends

 Shelia Eddy (pictured at left) and Skylar Neese (right) had been best friends for six years when they met Rachel Shoaf (pictured at center) as a freshman in high school.
 Shoaf had moved to Star City, their working class West Virginia town near the border of Pennsylvania, from a more affluent town, where she had gone to Catholic school.
-She was religious and well-liked, Oxygen reported in its Snapped episode about the case.
+She was religious and well-liked, according to "Snapped."

 Eddy was the rebel of the three; Neese, meanwhile, was an honor student, a bit more quiet, and always had her nose in a book.
 But despite their differences, the three friends became “inseparable,” explained Fantasia Liller, a friend Shoaf's, to Oxygen.
 “In between classes they always met at a certain place.
 They always sat at the same table.”